How cells function in the bone marrow:

 Stage 3 – This is usually the most harmful and terminal stage of the cancer, wherein the number of cancer cells in the body is very high.
 Symptoms of this stage include Anemia, Hypercalcemia, bone damage and high levels of M protein in the blood and urine.

 There are a number of the types of bone cancers depending upon the size and location of the tumor, therefore the symptoms as well as the treatments vary from one patient to another.
 Anytime you notice any changes in your health, it is best to consult a doctor immediately.
-At Apollo Hospitals, we have expert oncologists and a trusted team to help you fight your cancer!
-Click here to book an appointment with Dr. Padmaja Lokireddy.
+We have the best Haemato Oncologists in Hyderabad, a trusted team at Apollo Hospitals to help you fight your cancer!